MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 - Large `Nwin`:
   - Smoother, more robust detection, but introduces delay.
 - The paper reports **Nwin = 48** as a good trade-off.
 ---

-## 📝 Additional Analysis of the Paper

-- **Strengths:**
-  - First open-source 802.11a/g/p receiver in GNU Radio.
-  - Modular, reproducible, interoperable with commercial Wi-Fi NICs and DSRC devices.
-  - Comparable performance (PDR) to consumer hardware.

-- **Limitations:**
-  - Fixed number of samples forwarded after detection → CTS frames may be missed.
-  - Limited to BPSK/QPSK (channel equalization not sufficient for 16-QAM/64-QAM).
-  - Not yet optimized for high Doppler vehicular scenarios.

-- **Impact:**
-  - Shows that **GNU Radio + USRP** can serve as a low-cost experimental platform for Wi-Fi and vehicular networks research.
-  - Opens the door to reproducible PHY/MAC experiments in academia.

----
-# 📡 IEEE 802.11a OFDM Receiver – Week 2 Notes
+# Week 2 Notes - IEEE 802.11a OFDM Receiver

+This week, we continued studying the proposed receiver chain, understanding the necessary blocks for its implementation in GNU Radio.
+To add to the previously shown block diagram, we need the OFDM Sync Short block.
 ## Understand the OFDM Sync Short block

 - The OFDM Sync Short block performs frame detection.
-- It decides when a Wi-fi (802.11a) frame starts.
+- It decides when an OFDM frame starts.
 - It does this by detecting the short training sequence at the beginning of every OFDM frame.
-- The short preamble consists of a 16-sample pattern repeated 10 times → this repetition makes the autocorrelation high during this section.
+- The short preamble consists of a 16-sample pattern repeated 10 times → This repetition makes the autocorrelation high during this section.

 ## What the Block Actually Does

--It receives:
+-It receives (as described in the article *):
 - The raw complex samples s[n];
 - The normalized autocorrelation coefficient c[n];

--It:
+**Important**: In the new versions of the gr-ieee802-11, this block has been renamed to WiFi Sync Short, where a new input port (abs) was implemented.
+This is connected to the output of the moving average block (the autocorrelation).
+By having the complex value of the autocorrelation, the block uses the phase to estimate the sampling frequency offset for correction.

+-The block:

 1. **Monitors** the value of `c[n]` to detect the presence of the short training sequence.
 2. **Confirms the start of a frame** when `c[n]` remains above the threshold for **≥ 3 consecutive samples**, ensuring the detection is stable and not triggered by noise.
-3. **Opens a “valve”** and forwards a fixed number of samples to the subsequent blocks in the receive chain.
+3. Forwards a fixed number of samples to the subsequent blocks in the receive chain if the autocorrelation is above a configurable threshold.
 4. **If no plateau is detected**, all incoming samples are **discarded**.

 -This block does not perform any decoding.
 Its sole function is to detect the start of a frame and forward the corresponding samples to the next processing stages.

 ## Meaning of the Threshold